bmndc/nokia-leo/_posts/2024-07-03-the-end-of-whatsapp.md

 > <br>
 > WhatsApp will soon stop working on KaiOS phones in the coming months.
 You will no longer have access to your account and chats on this phone.
 Select **Learn more** for more information.

-Finally, on the 10th of January 2025 at 8:00 UTC:
+On the 10th of January 2025 at 8:00 UTC, the app stops working and displays the payload message.

-> **WhatsApp is no longer available on KaiOS phones.
-Find more information by selecting Learn more.**

 Pressing Learn more redirects to the [About supported operating systems page on WhatsApp Help Center](https://faq.whatsapp.com/595164741332628).

-If these are true, looks like WhatsApp has plans to drop support for KaiOS after all.
+While these are observations only, if they are true looks like WhatsApp has plans to drop support for KaiOS after all.
 It’s only a matter of time.
 Touché.

 ---
 The good news is, while inspecting and comparing the code between the 2.2329.10 and 2.2329.13 versions, some people noticed a few new files which indicates that WhatsApp might be working on [some forms of device companion features on KaiOS](https://www.reddit.com/r/KaiOS/comments/1dp9ubt/comment/lbfk6oz/) comparable to WhatsApp Web or multi-device on Android or iOS.

 For now, if you want to continue setting up WhatsApp on KaiOS, you will have to install an older version of the app via either ADB and WebIDE or KaiStore Developer Portal, change the date of your phone to between 28th of June and 1st of July, sign up the service with your phone number, and finally update the app again to the latest version with KaiStore. [u/NoMoreUsernameLeak has a great guide for this.](https://www.reddit.com/r/KaiOS/comments/1dp9ubt/comment/lahl3bo/)